TonyTheShrimp/TonyTheShrimp/README.md

 - 👋 Hi, I’m @TonyTheShrimp
 - 👀 I’m interested in coding.
-- 🌱 I’m currently learning c++ and algorithm.
+- 🌱 I’m currently learning AI agents
-- 📫 How to reach me tony.ma.2006@outlook.com
+- 📫 How to reach me wentao.ma.261112@gmail.com

 <!---
 TonyTheShrimp/TonyTheShrimp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.